programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 The lesson uses the following Python packages, introduced in context but listed here for reference:

 - [PyMARC](https://gitlab.com/pymarc/pymarc) reads and parses MARC records.
 This lesson works mainly with the MARCXML form.
+We used version 5.4.0.
 - [pandas](https://pandas.pydata.org/) provides the DataFrame, the tabular structure we reshape records into.
+We used version 3.0.3.
 - [lxml](https://lxml.de/) parses HTML, used during acquisition to find downloadable files on an index page.
+We used version 6.1.1.
 - [matplotlib](https://matplotlib.org/) and [matplotlib-venn](https://pypi.org/project/matplotlib-venn/) produce the Venn diagram visualisation.
+We used matplotlib version 3.11.0 and matplotlib-venn version1.1.2.
 - [numpy](https://numpy.org/) is used in scientific computing mainly for numerical operation.
 Here we use only one feature: it defines data types that pandas and visualisation can use.
 It is frequently abbreviatied as `np`.
+We used version 2.5.1.
 - Several standard-library modules (`urllib`, `os`, `gzip`, `shutil`, `re`) handle downloading, file management, and pattern matching.

+We used Python version 3.12.3.

 ## Learning keys